bright/new-www/_posts/2019-01-12-I-am-hooked-on-react-.md

 # Class base component will be no more support? #

-I think that Hooks and class base components still will be useful.
-Documentation says that **"There are no plans to remove classes from React"** and they definitely do not recommend rewriting everything into Hooks.
+I think that Hooks and class base components will be still useful.
+The documentation says that **"There are no plans to remove classes from React"** and they definitely do not recommend rewriting everything into Hooks.
 It's individual and you should decide whether use Hooks or Classes.

 Hooks are great feature in React.
 Personally, I'm waiting when it will be available in the stable release.